-The courses listed with an () asterisk taken at the 3000 or 4000 level as undergraduate credit cannot be taken at the 5000 level.
+The courses listed with an (\) asterisk taken at the 3000 or 4000 level as undergraduate credit cannot be taken at the 5000 level.

-HEALTHCARE INFORMATION MANAGEMENT -Master of Science (HIIM.MS) (Old Code No. 848)
+HEALTH INFORMATION MANAGEMENT - Master of Science

+(HIIM.MS)

-- 4. Bachelor's degree from a college or university accredited by a regional accrediting association is required. - 5.
-A University Application for Admission or Readmission should be completed and sent to the Registrar's Office. - 6.
+- 1. Bachelor's degree from a college or university accredited by a regional accrediting association is required. - 2.
+An application for Graduate Admission. - 3.
 International admissions: students for whom English is a second language wishing to be considered for admission to Graduate Studies must provide proof of English Language ability by submitting a minimum TOEFL score report of 79 (iBT) or a minimum IELTS score report of 6.5.
-See Graduate Studies pages for other international requirements.
+See Graduate Studies pages for other international requirements. - 4.
+A graduate GPA of 3.0 or higher on a 4.0 scale - 5.
+An undergraduate GPA of 3.0 on a 4.0 scale.
+OR